Q: As a contributor, will I get any free copies of the magazine?

 A: The digital image files need to be large for print, which means they are often too large to attach to an e-mail.
 We use Drop Box because it is easy to install and use and it is a free on-line service that allows the transfer of large image files.
 Once you upload your images to drop box you just need to send the editor an invite and Miroir can access the images for your submission.
 Here is the link to get Drop Box.

-We will also accept files from You Send It.
 If you are invited to take part in the magazine you will be given the editors e-mail.

 Q: What size should my images be for the print magazine?